Homemade Italian torrone is one of my favorite Christmas confections, yet, I do make it beyond the holidays.

-- * (IF YOU ADDED RICE PAPER IT IS ALREADY ON THE BOTTOM, SO JUST ADD THE MIXTURE ON TOP OF THIS ) **OPTIONAL STEP YOU DON'T NEED TO USE RICE PAPER,
+- * (IF YOU ADDED edible wafer paper IT IS ALREADY ON THE BOTTOM, SO JUST ADD THE MIXTURE ON TOP OF THIS ) **OPTIONAL STEP YOU DON'T NEED TO USE RICE PAPER,

-- Once cooled, remove from baking pan onto a lightly cornstarch coated cutting board (so it does not stick) r , and remove parchment paper.
+- Once cooled, remove from the baking pan onto a lightly cornstarch-coated cutting board (so it does not stick) r, and remove parchment paper.

 - Do NOT stack this when you store it, single layers only.
 (I can tell you without a doubt that IF you stack it on itself, it will flatten and squash, so do not ruin what you just created, single layer storage only.

-**For those that prefer pistachios, reverse the amounts for Almond to 1 1/2 C and pistachios to 2 C
+**For those that prefer pistachios, reverse the amounts for Almonds to 1 1/2 C and pistachios to 2 C